jtebert/juliaebert.com/README.md

 ### Publication List

 A publication list is a formatted set of publications with links, drawn from `/assets/publications.json`.
 It will generate a reverse-chronological list of citations with links to the PDFs on the left side (if a file is provided).
+When a publication list is printed (as in the CV), it is formatted as a more typical list of publications -- i.e., without the links to PDFs on the left.

 To highlight yourself, you can specify the `highlight-author` prop.
 Any author names containing this as a substring will be shown in bold.